 Vivian: Kobe Bryant.
 Love him or hate him but you can’t deny greatness.
 One of the best to ever play the game.
 I would love to see how his mind works and what goes inside that complex brain of his in a game of Monopoly.
 Let’s be real, he’ll probably beat me and that’s totally fine with me.
 Can we play Monopoly together forever?

 What is something you do that you think is okay, but people think is weird?

 Jennifer: Brushing my teeth after eating breakfast.
 I think it’s cleaner to go about your day that way.
 A lot of people think it’s gross though.
 Too bad I can’t live out my dreams because I always eat breakfast on the go… and so, must brush teeth before eating, like everyone else.

 Vivian: When I’m really full, I like to stand up and move in place.
 I’m terrible at controlling myself around food.
 I eat with my eyes instead of listening to my stomach.
 So when I’m ridiculously full, I will get up and stand.
 Maybe do some stretches or run in place – anything to make me feel like it’s helping my digestion.

 What’s a food pairing you can’t live without?

-J: Gosh, cheese on everything.
+Jennifer: Gosh.
+Cheese.
+Just cheese.
+Cheese on everything.
 Cheese everywhere.
 Give me all the cheese.

 Wow, thanks for making it to the end.
-If for some reason you want to learn more, read about why ‘tinycaravan’ here.
+If for some reason you want to learn more, read about why ‘Tinycaravan’ here.